 - 1-2 onsite interviews, which consist of technical and behavioral interviews

 The next stage is the most exciting, but can also be the most anxiety-inducing: the offer stage.
 This is the moment you have been waiting for – you are going to get the job!
 But first, you need to talk about money, which can often stop people dead in their tracks.
-We’ve worked with hundreds of job-seekers to land great jobs with salaries that are more than $12k above industry standards, so we wanted to lay out tips to help you go into this stage with confidence.
+We’ve worked with over 1,000 job-seekers to land great jobs with salaries that are more than $12k above industry standards.
+So, we wanted to lay out tips to help you go into this stage with confidence.

 In the meantime, you should already have an awareness of the industry standards by doing that research.
-According to Glassdoor, average compensation for UX UI designers is $90k.
-Product designer salaries are higher on average, at $106k.
+According to Glassdoor, average compensation for UX UI designers is $85k.
+The average product designer salary is higher on average, at $106k.
 On AngelList, the average salary for a UX UI designer is $82k.
 This is likely a more well-rounded salary average because it includes startups.

 Now that you have these numbers in mind, you can get a better sense of what to expect.
 Don’t say any numbers to the recruiter, even when they give you the offer.
 Just thank them and let them know you will get back to them.

 Remember that compensation is more than just salary – it also includes equity, bonuses, and other benefits (like PTO).
-When you are negotiating with big tech companies like Facebook, Google, and Amazon who are known for offering high salaries and good benefits, they might not move the needle much on actual salary, but that does not mean you shouldn’t try.
-But you might have better results with your equity, signing bonuses, and other benefits.
+When you are negotiating with big tech companies like Facebook, Google, and Amazon who are known for offering high salaries and good benefits, they might not move the needle much on actual salary.
+But, that does not mean you shouldn’t try.
+Alternatively, you might have better results with your equity, signing bonuses, and other benefits.

-With smaller startups, your salary might be lower in the first offer, so you should try to negotiate for salary unless they explicitly mention they can’t go higher.
+With smaller startups, your salary might be lower in the first offer.
+So, you should try to negotiate for salary unless they explicitly mention they can’t go higher.
 In that case, ask about more bonuses, equity, and benefits, which all go into increasing your total compensation.
-When negotiating, you can make use of this email template, which we annotated, so that you hit the right points and highlight your value to the company.
+When negotiating, you can make use of this negotiation email template, which we annotated.
+It will help you hit the right points and highlight your value to the company.

-You can use also make use of your research into what other companies are paying for these roles and of websites like Glassdoor and Paysa to this leverage your negotiations.
-Here is a template a Pathrise job-seeker used recently to receive a $25k increase in salary by showcasing what he could have made at a different company in the same type of position
+You can use also make use of your research into what other companies are paying for these roles.
+Check out websites like Glassdoor and Paysa to this leverage your negotiations.
+Here is a template a Pathrise fellow used recently to receive a $25k increase in salary.
+He showcased what he could have made at a different company in the same type of position

 Hi [recruiter name],